Self Help - Schizophrenia Awareness

-- Shock Therapy: It is controversial to use shock therapy as treatment.
-This use of Electroconvulsive Therapy (ECT) or Shock treatment started declining from the 1980s.
-It is usually sending shock directly in the brain to trigger a seizure.
+- Shock Therapy: It is controversial to use shock therapy as a treatment.
+This use of Electroconvulsive Therapy (ECT) or Shock treatment started declining in the 1980s.
+It is usually sending shock directly into the brain to trigger a seizure.
 Shock Therapy is still used as a last resort when it comes to treating psychotic patients.

-- Other medications: Vitamins, Steroids, Protein synthesis, and other forms of drugs also used in treatments.
+- Other medications: Vitamins, Steroids, Protein synthesis, and other forms of drugs are also used in treatments.

 While choosing a hospital, ensure that it is a therapeutic community.
-A therapeutic community has all the aspects of activities program including, recreation, vocation rehabilitation, patient government, patient-staff, and intra-staff interactions, which promotes patient's recovery.
+A therapeutic community has all the aspects of an activities program including, recreation, vocational rehabilitation, patient government, patient-staff, and intra-staff interactions, which promotes patient recovery.

 This is just a speck of knowledge on your journey to becoming an expert in the industry.
 If you have any doubts or require career guidance, feel free to connect with our Industry experts and trainers for 1-on-1 coaching.